victor-nazario/kube-agent/README.md

 ## Architecture

 [Agent] - The agent is two components embedded into one.
 Firstly, we provide a graphql server as an entry-point to Controllers seeking to schedule and deploy Kubernetes jobs.
+This means, we have significant flexibility into what a Controller can be, it can even be graphical.
+In our case, we have decided to implement it as a CLI application.
 Secondly, it provides a Kubernetes Controller which leverages the existing V1 APIs to create the resources needed and manage their lifecycle.

 [Controller] - The Controller (not to be confused with a Kubernetes Controller) is a CLI client application